Fiat Panda: Panda Elettra

-Mk2 Facelift
+Second facelift (1991)

 1991, revisions included a front grille with a smaller five-bar corporate badge, as well as revisions to trim and specifications across the range.
 New arrivals included the 'Selecta', which had a continuously variable transmission with an electromagnetic clutch.
 This transmission was available either with the normal 999 cc FIRE engine (revised with single-point fuel injection and a catalytic converter) or an all-new 1108 cc FIRE unit, fitted with electronic fuel injection and a three-way catalytic converter and producing 51 bhp.

 The new CLX trim also featured a five-speed gearbox as standard.
 The range now comprised the 750 Young (769 cc ohv), 750 and 750 CLX (both 769 cc FIRE sohc), 900 Dance (903 cc ohv), 1000 Shopping, CLX, CL Selecta and S (all with 999 cc sohc, available with or without SPI and catalytic converter depending on the market), 1100 CL Selecta (1108 cc sohc with SPI and cat) and the 4x4 Trekking (999 cc, again available with and without a cat depending on the market).
 The Elettra concluded the range.

 In 1992, the 1108 cc engine, complete with SPI and catalytic converter, replaced the 999 cc unit in the 4x4 (with 50 bhp) and also in 1992 an 899 cc (with injection and catalyst) became available, in the 'Cafe' special edition.
 This was a reduced capacity 903 cc unit, designed to meet tax requirements in some markets.
 Non-catalyzed versions were withdrawn about this time.

 In January 2001, the range underwent its final light adjustment.
 The 4x4 Trekking continued to be available, while front-wheel-drive versions were down to the Young and the Hobby.
 The 899 cc was discontinued and only the Euro 3 capable, fuel-injected 1108 cc FIRE unit remained available.
 These Pandas featured a body-coloured flap for the gas tank, rather than the exposed black plastic cap of earlier models.

 End of production

 The Panda was discontinued in the UK in 1995.
 The car remained in production in Italy until the final car was produced on 5 September 2003.
-Its total production run of 23 years makes the Fiat Panda one of Europe's longest-lived small cars.
+Its total production run of 23 years makes the Fiat Panda one of Europe's longest-produced small cars.